The Ten Best Ocean Pools in Sydney

 New South Wales's first human-made ocean pool was the work of convicts.
 In 1819, Newcastle's Commandant Morisset decided he wanted his own private swimming spot.
 So, he ordered a bunch of resident prisoners to start digging and, after several months of hard labour, the Bogey Hole was created.

-These days, there are more than 100 rockpools in the state, many of which had much happier beginnings.
-And Sydney is home to several of the most dramatic and most fun.
-Here are ten places where you can swim between the coast and the mighty Pacific, without the risk of rips (or sharks).
+These days, over 100 ocean pools line the NSW — and Sydney is home to some of the most dramatic and fun among them.
+Unlike Morisset's private splash palace, all of them are used widely and (mostly0 freely by the public, and have become as much a part of Sydney's beach culture as the sand has.
+Here are ten places where you can swim some laps between the coast and the mighty Pacific, without the risk of rips (or sharks).

 NORTH CURL CURL ROCKPOOL